Math Humor

 Physics:

-1. I accidentally mixed my homework with my antihomework, and it exploded.
+1. I accidentally mixed my homework with my anti-homework, and it exploded.

 2. The gravitational constant changed sign, and my homework flew away.

-3. I tried to build a black hole in my bedroom, when my homework suddenly disappeared.
+3. I tried to build a black hole in my bedroom when my homework suddenly disappeared.

 4. According to Newton's third law, for every action, there is an equal and opposite reaction.
 I was afraid of what my homework could do to me if I worked on it too hard.

-5. My Biology homework ate my homework!
+5. My biology homework ate my physics homework!

 6. My Physics homework disintegrated into atoms and fell through my floor to say hello to my neighbors.